Monday, January 17, 2011

 a. break the line in ways that create a sense of simultaneity, surprise, delayed disclosure, etc.

-ill have 90 minutes to complete the poem.
+We will go into the computer room and they will have 90 minutes to complete the poem.
 I think this part of the exam forces them to also reflect about their own writing process.
 I guarantee that most students complete a group of three to four poems for workshop in less than 90 minutes.
 Here, they will be forced to slow down their process--this is an important thing.
 The reason why we spend so much time as creative writing teachers in saying "show, don't tell" is our students are never mandated to pause.
 Abstractions are automatic writing.
 Taking time to catch your breath is a good thing.

 It also forces them to rewrite.
 If you have 90 minutes to complete a poem and your teacher isn't going to let you leave until class is up, what else do you have to do?